raycast/extensions/docs/api-reference/user-interface/actions.md

 An action to open a file or folder with a specific application, just as if you had double-clicked the file's icon.

+The main window is closed, after the file was opened.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |